 Newcomer Bike Host program

-HUB delivers targeted cycling courses to introduce immigrant and refugee newcomers to Metro Vancouver cycling culture, infrastructure and rules.
-Starting in-class and moving to on-road, Immigrant Learn to Ride Courses are a fun, practical and hands-on way for any newcomer to become comfortable riding for transportation in Metro Vancouver.
+HUB delivers targeted cycling courses to introduce immigrants and refugees to Metro Vancouver cycling culture, infrastructure and rules.
+Starting in-class and moving to on-road, Newcomer Learn to Ride courses are a fun, practical and hands-on way for all ages and abilities to become comfortable riding for transportation in Metro Vancouver.
 These courses are specialized for newcomers, and delivered at various skill levels - from participants who are just learning to balance and pedal for the first time, to those who have basic cycling skills and are ready to learn about riding safely and joyfully in the city.
 HUB provides bikes and helmets for instruction.
 We work closely with service providers to recruit and engage immigrant newcomers and ensure that our courses are meeting their unique needs.

 Course participants learn:

 - How to balance on, pedal, steer and brake on a bicycle